godspeedelbow/writing/async-await.md

 }
 ```

-Note:
+**Note:**
-- there's a need for nested Promises because earlier data (e.g. `user`) needs to be accessible to be used later (i.e. when logging it).
+- there's a need for nested Promises because earlier data (e.g. `user`) needs to be accessible to be used later (i.e. when logging it)
+- you can also store data in the outer function scope of `run`.
+Then you don't need to nest Promises, as they all have access to the data via the scope of `run`
-- you can also use a Promise library to store the data (e.g. `user`) on a context object so that it is available in subsequent Promises.
-However, hat abstraction is just as leaky.
+- you can also use a Promise library to store the data on a context object so that it is available in subsequent Promises (usually via `this`)

 ### `async` module